 Jessica Tandy was originally slated to play Blanche, after creating the role on Broadway.
-The role was given to Vivien Leigh (after Olivia de Havilland refused it) because she had more box-office appeal.
-De Havilland turned down the role because her-then husband Marcus Goodrich advised against her playing it.
+The role was given to Vivien Leigh, after Olivia de Havilland refused it, since Leigh had more box-office appeal. de Havilland turned down the role because her-then husband Marcus Goodrich advised against her playing it.

 Despite giving the definitive portrayal of Stanley Kowalski, Marlon Brando said he privately detested the character.
 However, it should be added that Brando was an eccentric character who loved misleading people and playing pranks.